DaveVoorhis/Wrapd/README.md

 ### Rationale ###

-Wrapd is a bridge between SQL and Java, and specifically between JDBC and Java Streams, to reduce the pain of the usual SQL-in-Java pain points.
+Wrapd is a bridge between SQL and Java, particularly between JDBC and Java Streams, to reduce the pain of the usual SQL-in-Java pain points.
 That includes avoiding hulking, complicated, awkward ORMs.

 There is intentionally no attempt to hide SQL.
 You use it the way you usually use it in JDBC.
 Instead, Wrapd exposes it